COMPSCI331-2021/asg-concert/README.md

    4. Finally, the Jetty server will be terminated, and any results reported. **You may need to scroll through the printed logs to find the actual failures which occurred, if any**.

-   **Note:** The final five tests in `ConcertResourceIT` - which test the *publish / subscribe* feature introduced in the system description - are commented out to start with as they take some time to run.
-Ensure you uncomment these tests when you begin developing your async functionality.
+   **Note:** The final five tests in `ConcertSubscriptionIT` - which test the *publish / subscribe* feature introduced in the system description - take some time to run.
+You may want to disable them in the early stages of your development, but ensure you re-enable them when you begin developing your async functionality.

 - **Logging**.
 You may adjust the `log4j.properties` files as you see fit, to view more or less logging information as required for your testing.